 If your dog has eaten his first canned salmon, keep an eye on him.
 If you notice any of these symptoms after a few hours, contact your vet.

-Salmon is a healthy and safe food for your dog, and it can contribute to many health benefits for your dog.
+Salmon is a healthy and safe food for your dog, and it can contribute to many health benefits.
 Canned salmon has many of the same health benefits as fresh cooked salmon and is much more cost-effective and easier to prepare.
-It also has the additional bonus of soft salmon bones that are not only safe for your dog to eat but will provide him with extra calcium.
-Aim for salmon packed in water and is advertised as low sodium, and you’ll have a fantastic alternative to fresh salmon for your dog.
+It also has the added bonus of soft salmon bones that are not only safe for your dog to eat but will provide him with extra calcium.
+Aim for salmon packed in water and you’ll have a fantastic alternative to fresh salmon for your dog.